vue-styleguidist/vue-styleguidist/docs/Configuration.md

 ## `compilerConfig`

-Type: `Object`, default: `{}`
+Type: `Object`, default: `{ objectAssign: 'Object.assign' }`

-Styleguidist uses [Sucrase](https://sucrase.io) to bundle typescript modules code on the frontend.
-This config object will be added as the second argument for `sucrase.transform`.
+Styleguidist uses `vue-inbrowser-compiler` to bundle typescript/ES6 modules code on the frontend.
+These options are passed to the compile function.

 ## `components`